ArneBachmann/sos/README.md

 ## Development and Contribution ##
+You are very welcome to contribute and augment SOS by missing features!
 Please send in your pull requests against `master`.
-This project uses trunk-based development for the same reason SOS was originally developed - it's much more natural than feature-branching and simply does what most developers want - regularly save your current development state to the VCS.
+This project uses trunk-based development for the same reason SOS was originally developed - it's much more natural than feature- and release-branching and simply does what most developers want - regularly save your current development state to the VCS.
+Note that SOS is currently developed using SVN and only mirrored to Git from time to time.

 ## Release Management ##